christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 reveal.js is an open source HTML presentation framework.
 It can be recommended if you are proficient with web technologies and have a heart for programmatic approaches.
 I used it for a couple of presentations as a PowerPoint replacement.
-This article sums up my experiences shows how the most important tasks can be achieved and then explains my custom method of using reveal.js.
+This article sums up my experiences, shows how the most important tasks can be achieved and then explains my custom method of using reveal.js.
 If you're interested in bash, it also explains the automation scripts used.

 ### Table of Contents